As per you what are the requirements to start a start a small business or a startup?

 In short.
 Do you have balls of steel?

 You better have them.
-Because when you get down to running a startup, the passion and wish to succeed is what can help you sail through the “unforeseen” challenges.
+Because when you get down to starting a startup, the passion and wish to succeed is what can help you sail through the tough times.

-This, my friends, are the important factors in running a startup.
+This, my friends, are the important factors in starting a startup.

-For the love of running a startup, you will succeed if you believe in your startup.
+For the love of starting a startup, you will succeed if you believe in your startup.

 Startups are a result of passion, ideas, etc, etc. I see no reason, why they should not succeed if you are willing to slug it out till the end.

-Don’t start a startup for the sake of starting a startup (read: why not to start a startup?).
+Don’t start a startup for the sake of starting one.

 And we did not have the Internet to guide us.
 (Damn)